 - VENTAK PRIZM 2, VITALITY, and VITALITY 2 ICDs (implantable cardioverter defibrillators)

-Boston Scientific/Guidant has confirmed five reports of device malfunction among some 27,200 patients worldwide, who have had these devices implanted.
-One malfunction occurred at the time of implantation, while, in the other four cases, the patients needed a device replacement.
-In two of these cases, the patients lost consciousness when their devices malfunctioned.
+Boston Scientific/Guidant confirmed 5 device malfunction reports from the approximately 27,200 patients worldwide who had these devices implanted.
+One malfunction occurred at the time of implantation, while, in the other 4 cases, the patients needed a device replacement.
+In 2 of these cases, the patients lost consciousness when their devices malfunctioned.
 No deaths have been reported.

 In the June 2005 announcement, the FDA recommends taking the following steps, if you might be affected by a faulty defibrillator:

 - Contact your doctor to determine if you have an affected product

 - Contact your doctor if you feel an electrical shock

 - Go to your doctor or the emergency room if there is audible beeping, which is a sign that the device might be damaged.

 In the more recent recall, Boston Scientific sent letters to doctors and patients, warning and advising that patients see their doctors as soon as possible.

 Getting Legal Help

 A medical device manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of any known risks associated with its products.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the medical device, under product liability law.